What is DMARC & Why Does It Matter for Your Email Campaigns?

 What is DMARC and How It Works

 DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.
-It is a tool that protects your domain from scammers.
-Simply put, it tells email providers, “This email really comes from me.”
+It is a protocol that protects your domain from scammers.
+Simply put, it tells email providers, "This email really comes from me."

 • SPF (Sender Policy Framework): SPF is like a guest list for your domain.
-It lists which servers are allowed to send emails for you.
-Authorized servers can send emails that bypass SPF.
+It specifies which mail servers are authorized to send emails on your behalf.
+Emails from unauthorized servers fail SPF checks.

-• DKIM (DomainKeys Identified Email): DKIM adds a unique code to your email.
-This code indicates that the email was not responded to and is coming from your server.
+• DKIM (DomainKeys Identified Mail): DKIM adds a unique cryptographic signature to your email.
+This signature verifies that the email has not been tampered with in transit and genuinely originates from your server.

 How to Configure DMARC

-DMARC works over SPF and DKIM.
-SPF and DKIM verify the authenticator.
-DMARC tells email providers what to do if an email doesn’t pass this check.
-It can be visited, blocked, or ignored.
-This prevents scammers from using your domain and protects your registrants.
+DMARC builds on top of SPF and DKIM.
+While SPF and DKIM verify the sender, DMARC tells email providers what to do if an email fails those checks — deliver it, quarantine it, or reject it outright.
+This prevents scammers from using your domain and protects your subscribers.

-Think of DMARC as your asset identifier.
-It said, “Yes, this email is from us.”
+Think of DMARC as your domain's trust certificate.
+It says, "Yes, this email is genuinely from us."

 Simple Email Authentication Flow